neilfws/PubMed/docs/pmretract/retracted_citation_network.md

 ![](https://github.com/neilfws/PubMed/raw/master/retractions/data/retracted_pmids_subgraph.png) We can zoom into the graph, with some difficulty as it is large.
-This shows just how connected a retracted articles can be.
+This shows just how connected a retracted article can be.

 PMID 19524507 is an article titled [A pleiotropically acting microRNA, miR-31, inhibits breast cancer metastasis](https://pubmed.ncbi.nlm.nih.gov/19524507/).
 This article [was retracted](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4414313/)